 I recently built a compact split keyboard that works over Bluetooth.
 It’s pretty nice!
 Let me share with you some random tidbits I learned along the way about building keyboard firmware with ZMK.

-I’ve been using wired compact split keyboards for a year now on my workstation.
+I’ve been using wired compat split keyboards for a year now on my workstation.
 It’s great with my laptops, but there are a few things on my feature wishlist.
 I wanted to have:

 While I could have went with a pre-built keyboard, I didn’t want to compromise on having my custom compact split layout.
 I’ve decided that the answer to this list is to build a wireless, portable version of my main keyboard.